Intel Turbo Boost: History

-An Intel November 2008 white paper discusses "Turbo Boost" technology as a new feature incorporated into Nehalem-based processors released in the same month.
+A white paper by Intel in November 2008 discusses "Turbo Boost" technology as a new feature incorporated into Nehalem-based processors released in the same month.

-A similar feature called Intel Dynamic Acceleration (IDA) was available on many Core 2 based Centrino platforms.
+A similar feature called Intel Dynamic Acceleration (IDA) was first available with Core 2 Duo, which was based on the Santa Rosa platform and was released on May 10, 2007.
 This feature did not receive the marketing treatment given to Turbo Boost.
 Intel Dynamic Acceleration dynamically changed the core frequency as a function of the number of active cores.
 When the operating system instructed one of the active cores to enter C3 sleep state using the Advanced Configuration and Power Interface (ACPI), the other active core(s) dynamically accelerated to a higher frequency.

 Intel Turbo Boost Technology Monitor, as a GUI utility, could be used to monitor Turbo Boost; this utility has reached the end-of-life state by no longer supporting Intel processors released after Q2 2013, and is no longer available.